Marina Raguš: Parliamentarian (2007–12)

-Raguš appeared in the sixteenth position on the SRS's list in the 2007 parliamentary election and was this time included in her party's delegation when the list won eighty-one seats.
+Raguš appeared in the sixteenth position on the SRS's list in the 2007 parliamentary election and was this time included in her party's assembly delegation after the list won eighty-one seats.
 Although the Radicals were the largest party in the parliament that followed, they fell well short of a majority and ultimately served in opposition.
 During her first parliamentary term, Raguš was a member of the foreign affairs committee and the committee on environmental protection.

-Raguš was given the twentieth position on the SRS's list In the 2008 parliamentary election and received a mandate for a second term when the list won seventy-eight seats.
-The overall results of the election were inconclusive, but the For a European Serbia (ZES) alliance eventually formed a coalition government with the Socialist Party of Serbia (SPS), and the Radicals remained in opposition.
-Raguš served afterward on the foreign affairs committee and the committee for development and international economic relations.
-She was a member of SRS leader Vojislav Šešelj's defence committee at the International Criminal Tribunal for the former Yugoslavia (ICTY) in The Hague during this period.
+She was given the twentieth position on the SRS's list In the 2008 parliamentary election and received a mandate for a second term after the list won seventy-eight seats.
+The overall results of the election were inconclusive, but the For a European Serbia (ZES) alliance ultimately formed a coalition government with the Socialist Party of Serbia (SPS), and the Radicals remained in opposition.
+Raguš also appeared in the lead position on the SRS's list for Voždovac in the 2008 Serbian local elections, which were held concurrently with the parliamentary vote.
+The ZES coalition formed government in the municipality after winning twenty-four seats, while the Radicals won seventeen seats and served in opposition.
+Raguš did not, at this time, take a seat in the local assembly.

-She also appeared in the lead position on the SRS's list for Voždovac in the 2008 Serbian local elections, which were held concurrently with the parliamentary vote; the ZES coalition won twenty-four seats in the municipality, as against seventeen for the Radicals, and she did not at this time take a seat in the local assembly.
+In her second national assembly term, Raguš served on the foreign affairs committee and the committee for development and international economic relations.
+She was also a member of SRS leader Vojislav Šešelj's defence committee at the International Criminal Tribunal for the former Yugoslavia (ICTY) in The Hague during this time.